simplecov-ruby/simplecov/README.md

 ## Use it with any framework!

-Similarly to the usage with Test::Unit described above, the only thing you have to do is to add the simplecov config to the very top of your Cucumber/RSpec/whatever setup file.
+Similarly to the usage with Test::Unit described above, the only thing you have to do is to add the SimpleCov config to the very top of your Cucumber/RSpec/whatever setup file.

 Add the setup code to the **top** of `features/support/env.rb` (for Cucumber) or `spec/spec_helper.rb` (for RSpec).